 Steps for propagating mint in water

-Water propagation is the simplest and quickest method.
-It requires minimal equipment: a glass, water, and patience are all you need!
+Propagating mint in water is the simplest and quickest method.
+It requires minimal equipment: a glass, water, and patience are enough!

-2. Change the water every 2 to 3 days to keep it clear and clean, preventing bacterial growth.
+2. Change the water every 2 to 3 days to keep it clear and clean, preventing the growth of bacteria.

-The mint cuttings will gradually develop their first roots in water, usually within 4 to 6 weeks.
+The propagated mint stems will gradually develop their first roots in water, usually within 4 to 6 weeks.

-To propagate mint in pots using the 'étouffée' method (to maintain a humid environment around the cutting), you will need:
+To propagate mint in a pot using the covered method (to maintain a humid atmosphere around the cutting), the necessary tools are:

-• a cloche (a transparent plastic bag, such as a freezer bag, or an upside-down plastic bottle with the top cut off will work)
+• a cloche (a transparent plastic bag like a freezer bag or an upside-down plastic bottle with the top cut off will work)

-1. Fill the pots with compost and moisten the soil.
+1. Fill the pots with compost and moisten the substrate.

-2. Place a mint stem in each pot, first making a hole with the pencil to avoid damaging the fragile stems.
+2. Place a mint stem in each pot, first making a hole with the pencil to avoid breaking the fragile stems.

 3. Firm the soil around the stem with your fingers.